Prepare your environment

 - Red Hat must have ingress access to EC2 hosts and the API server from allow-listed IP addresses.

-- Red Hat must have egress allowed to the documented domains.
-See the "AWS firewall prerequisites" section for the designated domains.
+- Red Hat must have egress allowed to the domains documented in the "Firewall prerequisites" section.
+Clusters with egress zero are exempt from this requirement.

-The following sections describe requirements for OpenShift Cluster Manager.
-If you use the CLI tools exclusively, then you can disregard the requirements.
+The following configuration details are required only if you use OpenShift Cluster Manager to manage your clusters.
+If you use the CLI tools exclusively, then you can disregard these requirements.

 and user-role

-IAM roles to your AWS account using your Amazon Resource Name (ARN).
+IAM roles with your AWS account using your Amazon Resource Name (ARN).
+This association process is also known as account linking.

 The ocm-role